pwanat/lc-recruitment/README.md

    - If using a private repository, please grant access to username given during the interview process

 Note: Please ensure your initial commit contains the unmodified codebase to help us review your changes effectively.

+## Further Improvements

+- Use css modules instead css in js to avoid calculating styles on render